 No matter the type of pocket knife, when the blade of your pocket knife is open, it’s important that it’s securely locked so that it doesn’t slip.
-And that’s the whole point of the locking system of a pocket knife: to ensure optimal and safe use of the knife.
+And that’s the whole point of the locking system of an EDC pocket knife: to ensure optimal and safe use of the knife.

 At Grommet’s Knife and Carry we carry a variety of knives, knowing how they lock can help you decide on which knife will be best for you.
 These locking systems are very different from one model to the next.
 Front pump, rear pump, flat spring, or rotating ferrule – the ways to close a folding knife are very diverse.

 Explored in this article all the subtleties of each of the pocket knife blade closures you’ll find at a knife store.
 You’ll learn more about each type of knife, and how to identify the advantages and uses of each mechanism and make an informed choice.